MaulikDave9/frontend-nanodegree-mobile-portfolio/README.md

 ### Part 2: Optimizations in views/js/main.js for pizza.html ###

-1. Reduces the sliding pizzas when the page loads (from 200 to 24).
+1. addEventListener: reduce the sliding pizzas when the page loads (from 200 to 24) and change elem.basicLeft to elem.style.Left for transform property.
-2. Change items[i].style.left to items[i].style.transform in function updatePositions()
+2. updatePositions: change items[i].style.left to items[i].style.transform.
-3. Define "document.querySelectorAll(".randomPizzaContainer")" as a var outside for loop in function changePizzaSizes(size)
+3. Define "document.querySelectorAll(".randomPizzaContainer")" as a var outside for loop in function changePizzaSizes(size) and bring calculations that doesn't need to perform for all the iterations of for loop, outside the loop to get resize pizza less than 5 ms.

+On Chrome browser: "Time to resize pizzas: 0.5299999999951979ms", on Mozilla browser working not so good.
+Hope it's not code issue but browser issue.